aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 <a name="embeddingDebugCores"></a>

 # Embedding Debug Cores in the CL

 > ⚠️ **NOTE:** Before beginning, it should be noted that the following only applies to the HDK flow.
-[SDAccel instructions](../../SDAccel/docs/Debug_RTL_Kernel.md) and [Vitis instructions](../../Vitis/docs/Debug_Vitis_Kernel.md) are also available.

-The Custom Logic (CL) is required to include the [CL Debug Bridge](../common/shell_v04261818/design/ip/cl_debug_bridge/sim/cl_debug_bridge.v) provided by AWS as part of the HDK, and any required standard Xilinx debug IP components like ILAs and VIOs.
+The Custom Logic (CL) is required to include the [CL Debug Bridge](../common/shell_stable/design/ip/cl_debug_bridge/sim/cl_debug_bridge.v) provided by AWS as part of the HDK, and any required standard Xilinx debug IP components like ILAs and VIOs.

 The CL Debug Bridge must be present in the design.
 If the CL debug bridge is not detected, Vivado will automatically insert one into the CL design.